EmanuelMariusNicu/color-game/README.md

 #### HTML

-The code from the following HTML files was passed through the [Official W3C Markup Validator](https://validator.w3.org/)
+The HTML file was passed through the [Official W3C Markup Validator](https://validator.w3.org/)
-* index.html

 No errors found.